AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

   </form>
   ```

-### How do I enable CORS for a service that blocks my add-on requests due to the `null` origin?
+### How do I enable CORS for a service that blocks my add-on requests due to the origin?
-  If the service you're consuming is endpoint you can modify the server settings for, you can set the `Access-Control-Allow-Origin` header to `*` to allow the requests to pass.
-If you don't have access to change the headers on the server, you can use a CORS proxy server to bypass this issue while in development.
-See the [CORS Guide](../guides/develop/cors.md) for more details and specific samples of each.
+  To help enable a smoother experience for developers dealing with CORS, we provide each add-on with a unique [subdomain](../guides/develop/context.md#subdomain) which can be supplied in the list of [allowed origins](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) that can make requests to a given service.
+See the section on [CORS](../guides/develop/context.md#cors) for more details on determining your unique subdomain and using it to enable CORS.

 ### The `Window.showOpenFilePicker()` API is not working from within my add-on, why not?
   You can open the file picker using the `input` element with a `type` set to `file` to get around this.